Mark J. Seitz

-Mark Joseph Seitz (born January 10, 1954) is an American prelate of the Roman Catholic Church.
-He has been serving as the bishop of the Diocese of El Paso in Texas since July 9, 2013.
-He previously served as an auxiliary bishop of the Diocese of Dallas in Texas from 2010 to 2013.
+Mark Joseph Seitz (born January 10, 1954) is an American Catholic prelate who has served as Bishop of El Paso since 2013.
+He previously served as an auxiliary bishop for the Diocese of Dallas from 2010 to 2013.

+Biography

-Early life and education
+Early life

 Mark Seitz was born in Milwaukee, Wisconsin, on January 10, 1954, the eldest of ten siblings.
 In 1972, he entered Holy Trinity Seminary at the University of Dallas in Texas.
-He earned a Bachelor of Philosophy degree in 1976 and a Master of Divinity degree in 1980.
+He earned a Bachelor of Arts degree in philosophy in 1976 and a Master of Divinity degree in 1980.